kenweechin/recipe-app/README.md

 ![Error 404 and 500 Page](/documentation/screenshots/404.png)

 * Error 404 page is shown if page not found or file not found error message.
 There is a **HOME** link the user can click to redirect back to the home page.
-* On the other hand, user can click on any navigation link on the top page.
+* On the other hand, the user can click on any navigation link on the top page.

 # **Features Left To Implement**

-* Total Views - Allow user to know the total views of a recipe profile.
+* Total Views - Allow users to know the total views of a recipe profile.
 * Recipe Arrangement Order - Allow the recipes to appear at the top page based on the number of viewing.
-Highest view will placed at the top page, and following up subsequently.
+The highest view will be placed at the top page and followed up subsequently.
-* Advance search function - Allow the user to search any keyword from the database if the input is in a proper order which the database can filter and look up for it.
+* Advanced search function - Allow the user to search any keyword from the database if the input is in a proper order which the database can filter and lookup for it.
 * User account setting - Allow the user to change their username and/or password.

 # **Technologies Used**